-Australian and New Zealand food laws require food for sale to comply with relevant requirements in the Australia New Zealand Food Standards Code (the Code).
+Australian and New Zealand food laws require food for sale to comply with relevant requirements in the Code.
 The requirements relevant to this application are summarised below.

 1.3.1 Permitted use

 Enzymes used to process and manufacture food are considered processing aids.
 Although they may be present in the final food, they no longer provide a technological purpose in the final food.